dvpatel/nginx_okta/README.md

 # Purpose
 For an architecture based on trust between known systems, there is value in centralizing security controls inside the top upstream systems.
 The alternative is a de-centralized model where security controls are distributed across downstream systems.
-This type of distribution in responsibility can lead to support and maintenance complexities, performance lag, inefficient use of resources, and security risks.
+This type of distribution in responsibility can lead to support and maintenance complexities, performance lag, inefficient use of resources, security risks, and break in modularity.

-For this project, the assumption is the architecture is built on fully trusted interactions between the web, application, and the data tiers, all tightly controlled, fully managed, fully monitored.
+For this project, the assumption is the architecture is built for a fully managed eco-system with trusted interactions between known multi-tiers components.

 ## Forces